How to Vectorize an Image in Illustrator

 Save your Vector File

 Once you've adjusted your vectorized image to your satisfaction using the presets, tracing options, and Pen Tool, it's time to save your new vector project.
 Use the File drop-down menu to save your project.
-Then you can use the Export feature to save your vector image in the file type that you want.
+Then you can use the Export feature to save your vector image in the file type you want.

 How to Vectorize your Image Faster Next Time